anolson/changes/README.md

 Small bit-sized code reviews.

-<3 GitHub pull requests for code reviews, but sometimes you just want to share a small change.
-This is usually done by pasting a screenshot or a diff into Campfire.
-Instead, use Changes to share your changes.
+GitHub pull requests are awesome for code reviews, but sometimes you just want to share a small change.
+Use Changes instead to share these small changes.

 ### Getting the started